-Legionella Sampling & Monitoring of Cooling Water
+Legionella Monitoring of Cooling Towers & Cooling Water Systems

 In addition to the regular sampling for aerobic bacteria in cooling water, a routine monitoring scheme should also include periodic sampling for the presence of Legionella bacteria.
 This should be undertaken at least quarterly, unless sampling is necessary for other reasons, such as to help identify possible sources of the bacteria during outbreaks of Legionnaires’ disease.

-Sampling should be carried out when commissioning a cooling water system and establishing a water treatment programme.
-Legionella monitoring, specifically water sampling should be carried out on a monthly basis, until it can be shown that the system is under control.
+More frequent monitoring, including sampling should be carried out when commissioning a cooling water system and establishing a water treatment programme.
+Legionella monitoring, specifically water sampling should be carried out on a monthly basis, until it can be shown that the system is under microbial control.

-In the UK the Health & Safety Executive recommend that the sampling method should be in accordance with ISO 11731:1998 and the biocide neutralised where possible.
+In the UK the Health & Safety Executive recommend that the sampling method should be carried out in accordance with ISO 11731:1998 and the biocide neutralised where possible.
 All water samples should be taken as near to the heat source as possible.

 They should be tested by a UKAS accredited laboratory that takes part in the Public Health Laboratory Service Water Microbiology External Quality Assessment Scheme for the isolation of egionella from water.